neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 | reportWebVitals.js      | Report performance metrics to Google Analytics                                                                           |                                                                                    |
 | setupTests.js           | Setup file for Jest                                                                                                      |

-- Delete all the files you don't need for the demo
+- Delete all the files you don't need for the demo.
-- show what the `index.js` usually looks like
+- Show what the `index.js` usually looks like.
-- Copy the code from the previous demo into the `App.js` file
+- Copy the code from the previous demo into the `App.js` file.

 ```jsx
 function Button() {